margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for Bible Truths
 * Grateful for the Churches in and around Boston
 * Grateful for Father's Day and Fathers all around the world, as well as the Father in heaven and in hymns
+* Grateful for the Crane on the water
+* Grateful for the memorialization of civil rights workers in a workspace mural and the welcoming fo all people into the space
+* Grateful for women sharing their stories about getting off the expected timeline for life
+* Grateful for Bill Landry and his work and all the people who he loves thorugh his work
+* Grateful for Indian folklore and the land they were tied to
+* Grateful for the country and the land in Massachusetts and outside of MA
+* Grateful for the stories from the 1700s and 1800s as well as 1900s
+* Grateful for the nuances in political and cultural history
+* Grateful for the freedom for people share in the Juneteenth holiday
+* Grateful for the male engineer who I worked with in Montana
+* Grateful for Christian Science, and the true, highest sense of it when seeing signs for healing at a workplace

 <br>